-If would be helpful to have complaints in writing, as this avoids any possible misunderstanding about what the issue is.
+If would be helpful to have complaints in writing, as this avoids any possible misunderstanding about what the issue is and is a clear record.
 However, whether verbal or in writing, complaints will be acted upon.

 Any written complaint will be responded to within 10 days.